rsnodgrass/hass-lunos/README.md

 Other LUNOS automation ideas:

+* set LUNUS speeds to maximum when high CO2, VOCs, or radon is detected

-* turning up LUNOS when high CO2 or VOCs are detected can provide a great balance between LUNOS fan noise (which is already a very quiet fan) and maintaining optimal fresh indoor air quality.
+* keeping LUNOS running at lower speeds, EXCEPT when air quality issues are detected, could provide a balance between LUNOS fan noise (which is already a very quiet fan) and maintaining optimal fresh indoor air quality

 * increase LUNOS fan speeds to high when kitchen smoke alarm detects smoke